ISO 22301:2019Security and Resilience — Business Continuity Management Systems

 What Is a Business Continuity Risk?

-As stated, business continuity (BC) helps you to better identify and prepare disruptive events or address business continuity risks.
+As stated, business continuity (BC) helps you to better identify and prepare for disruptive events or address business continuity risks.
 Business continuity leads to the growth of a more stable environment, although companies with no successful business continuity will increase risks significantly.
 A well-developed, organised and rehearsed Business Continuity Plan (BCP) can help the business rebound from an incident as quickly as possible.

-It is important that all of your procedures are up-do-date, accurate and efficient, this includes, but isn’t limited to corporate risk assessments, information security risk reviews and addressing your health and safety policies, as well as your Business Continuity Plan (BCP).
+It is important that all of your procedures are up-to-date, accurate and efficient, this includes, but isn’t limited to corporate risk assessments, information security risk reviews and addressing your health and safety policies, as well as your Business Continuity Plan (BCP).